Mitri-Haber/data-repo/2-Traffic matrix prediction for software defined networks/README.md

 For example, each input and output is a 12 x 12 matrix  (144 feature), where we need to have precision on each feature.

-The loss and metrics provided by ml frameworks will aggregate the features to have a single value metric.

 Since we have a lot of features, the aggregation of MAE into a single number will dissolve the meaning and contribution of the Error because of the high dimensionality.

 For exp: the prediction of a 20 X 20 traffic matrix (400 feature), could have 399 of the values predicted precisely except for 1 and this could be catastrophic when using the traffic matrix to operate networks.

 Because we are dividing the error of this feature by a high dimension, we will lose its importance.

-Other than the aggregated metrics provided by TensorFlow in our case, another validation measure should be done, we need an MAE for each feature.
+Other than the aggregated singular MAE, we need an MAE for each feature.

 The below visualizes a 12 * 12 MAE matrix along the time steps of the validation data.